uDanielBispo/uDanielBispo/README.md

 #### I am Daniel, is nice to see you here.
 Please feel free to look all my repositories 😄
 - Actually working as intern at Prysmian Group ❤
 - FATEC - technology college here in Sorocaba/BR
-  - Learning C & C# (.NET Framework) on Visual Studio
+  - 4° period
+  - Actualy focusing on back-end with languages like Java or JS in NodeJS

 <br>
 <div align="center">